Oct 18

 What motivates them?
 What do they believe?
 How do they treat their staff and their own customers?
 These are what we call psychographic properties, and together they build up a picture of the ideal sort of person you'd like to work with.
 When you define and connect with others who you resonate with, you're less likely to see conflict or experience awkward conversation.

 Who's your ideal client?
-Write down all the things you'd LOVE to find in a client and project.
+Write down all the things you'd love to find in a client and project.
 This is your guiding star.
-Ignore this and you'll be relying on luck, and that's no way to build a prosperous six figure business.

-Who's your ideal client?
-Write down all the things you'd LOVE to find in a client and project.
-This is your guiding star.
-Ignore this and you'll be relying on luck, and that's no way to build a prosperous six figure business.
+Ignore this and you'll be relying on luck of the draw, and that's no way to build a prosperous six figure business.

 #3 You need resilience

-Life is not fair.
 Why is that when you try something new, or when you attempt to better yourself, it's common to experience resistance and pain?

 It is because growth is painful.
 If it were not, you would be in a perpetual state of comfort.
 And absolutely nothing grows there.